deg4uss3r/lk/README.md

 ![](./objects/demo.gif)

-To configure go to the `$XDG` base directory folder path (MacOS: `/Users/$USER/Library/Preferences/rs.LK.LK/LK.toml`,  Linux: `home/#USER/.config/LK`) and adjust the configuartion file to the services you want to be sent a message to (supports email, MatterMost, and Twilio at the current time).
+To configure go to the `$XDG` base directory folder path (MacOS: `/Users/$USER/Library/Preferences/rs.LK.LK/LK.toml`,  Linux: `home/#USER/.config/LK`) and adjust the configuration file to the services you want to be sent a message to (supports email, MatterMost, and Twilio at the current time).

 Once done make sure your config file is set to `600` or `rw---` so you are the only one able to see and edit the file with passwords, and API tokens!!

+Right now `lk` supports sending messages via Twilio API, Email, MatterMost API, or System notifications.
+Have any more suggestions, put in an issue or PR!